Bioconductor/packagebuilder/documentation/Deployment.md

   daily builder (biocbuild) mainly the same R. It may be necessary to have an Administrator change permissions of these directories to allow read and execute by pkgbuild

+4. Modify server.py

+  As of June 2021, subscripts run through the task schedule do not inherit the virtualenv that the original server.py script is run under.
+To accomodate the subscripts change around line 202 in the server.py script that launches the builder.py script to explicitly call the python in the virtualenv.
+So this
+  line:

+   `shell_cmd = ["python", "-m", "workers.builder", jobfilename, bioc_version]`

+   becomes something like:

+   `shell_cmd = ["D:\pkgbuild\packagebuilder\env\Scripts\python.exe", "-m", "workers.builder", jobfilename, bioc_version]`

 #### Test server
 You can test if the server will run by the following: cd into the `~\pkgbuilder\packagebuilder`